Yar Kravtsov

 LABEL org.opencontainers.image.revision=$GIT_SHA

 The lockfile controls dependency install.
 Source code controls the build.
-Metadata is added late.
+Metadata gets added late.

 Nothing clever.
 Just honest inputs.

-People often treat Dockerfile order like formatting.
+People treat Dockerfile order like formatting.
 It is not formatting.

 This line: